Unact/yandex_mapkit/README.md

 ##### Hybrid Composition

 By default android views are rendered using [Hybrid Composition](https://flutter.dev/docs/development/platform-integration/platform-views).
-To render the YandexMap widget on Android using Virtual Display(old composition), set AndroidYandexMap.useAndroidViewSurface to false.
+To render the `YandexMap` widget on Android using Virtual Display(old composition), set AndroidYandexMap.useAndroidViewSurface to false.
+Place this anywhere in your code, before using `YandexMap` widget.

 ```dart
 AndroidYandexMap.useAndroidViewSurface = false;